 Becoming a mother is incredible, life-affirming even, but it can also be gruelling, and at times overwhelming.
-Trying to respond to your baby’s every need, whilst simultaneously dealing with the challenges of an adjusting post-partum body can be full-on.
+Those early post-birth weeks were pretty full on as I tried to respond to my baby’s every need, whilst simultaneously dealing with the challenges of an adjusting post-partum body.

-Those early weeks were pretty turbulent, as Tom and I grappled with the shifting dynamic in our relationship, struggling to adapt to our new roles.
+My relationship with Tom was pretty turbulent as we struggled to adapt to out new roles and the shifting dynamic between us.
 We often felt bewildered and floored with exhaustion; tumbling round and round, not knowing which way was up.

 I longed to go surfing again to break free from the intensity of it all, so six weeks after a straightforward delivery, I couldn’t wait to paddle back out.